Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 We can then make sure eveything works by executing `test Mousetrap` (still in `Pkg` mode).
 This may take a long time.
 If installation was succesfull, `Mousetrap tests passed` will be printed at the end.

 !!! compat "Removing older versions"
   Mousetraps installation procedure has changed starting with `v0.3.0`.
-If mousetrap `v0.2.*` or older installed on our computer, we should make sure to delete any trace of the older versions by executing the following, before running `add Mousetrap`:
+If Mousetrap `v0.2.*` or older installed on our computer, we should make sure to delete any trace of the older versions by executing the following, before running `add Mousetrap`:

   ```
   import Pkg